 What About the Book of Jasher?

-The Book of Jasher is mentioned twice in our Bibles.
-The first mention is in the Scriptural book of Joshua in chapter 10, verse 13, where Joshua commanded the sun to stand still during the battle against the five king confederacy.
+The first mention of the Book of Jasher is in the Old Testament book of Joshua, in chapter 10, verse 13, where Joshua commanded the sun to stand still during the battle against the five king confederacy.
 This incident is also recorded in the Book of Jasher.
 Its wording closely parallels that of Scripture as Jasher reads in chapter 88, verses 63-65:

 The second mention is in 2 Samuel 1:18 where David commanded that the "Song of the Bow" be taught to the Children of Judah.
 The song is given in verses 19-27.
-However, that is NOT what appears in the Book of Jasher.
+However, that is NOT what appears in the Book of Jasher that we have today.
 The only mention of anything like that is in 56:9 which reads:

 That means that the text the translators have worked from is from 100 A.D. or later and is not the original or even an ancient copy.
 The council of Jamnia was determined to maintain their own Rabbinical interpretation of the Scriptures.
 Therefore the text was not only changed to conform with the tradition, but the vowel points were also omitted so that the rabbis alone knew exactly what was intended on the basis of their oral tradition.
 It was only around 900 AD that the vowel points were added back in, and then it was on the basis of rabbinical tradition.